 4 Things About Financial Planning In Toronto That Are UntruePosted on: April 22, 2015

-People come up with a lot of reasons to avoid financial planning in Toronto and not to plan for their financial future.
+People come up with a lot of reasons to avoid financial debt counselling in Toronto and not to plan for their financial future.
 They’re too young, too old, too broke and so on.
 But the truth is, financial planning, and the services of financial planner, can help you make a game plan so you can get where you want to go, whether it’s retirement with an adequate income or making a major purchase, such as a house or a car.

 So here are four myths about financial planning debunked